GhostOps77/click-repl/docs/source/documentation/validator.rst

    main()

 This dictionary of keyword arguments will be updated with the default keyword arguments of validator, which will be supplied to the validator upon initializing the REPL.
-The default arguments for :class:`~click-repl.validator.ClickValidator` are:
+The default arguments for :class:`~click_repl.validator.ClickValidator` are:

 #. :attr:`~click_repl.validator.ClickValidator.group_ctx` - :class:`~click.Context` of the invoked group.
 #. :attr:`~click_repl.validator.ClickValidator.internal_commands_system` - :class:`~click_repl.internal_commands.InternalCommandSystem` object of the current REPL session.